 Another reason a 404 is necessary is if a visitor makes a mistake and types in the incorrect web address.
 Remember, your visitors are human, and humans make errors.
 Another reason this could get triggered is if another site linking to yours uses an outdated link.
 In fact, this happens quite often.

+Let’s explore together what should a 404 page contain?
 For 404 page optimization, there are a number of things you should keep in mind.
 We’ll go over the best practices for what to include in your 404 on eCommerce.

 You don’t need to build an amazingly beautiful 404 page in order for it to be effective.
 In fact, most if not all 404 pages are still pretty basic.
-But including your branding on the 404 page will do a lot to keep customers engaged.
+But including your branding on the 404 pages will do a lot to keep customers engaged.
 A generic 404 page may mean your customer will think they got taken away from your page, which is the last thing you want.
 Include your logo in the header, and if you can, some sort of image that will easily remind your customers which company’s page they’re on.

 If your customers hit this 404 page, you don’t want them to assume it’s a dead end.
 Give them the ability to continue to navigate within your site to get to other areas they may be interested in.
 An easy way to do this is to include a sitemap or series of helpful links in the footer of your 404 page.
 You can even include a search bar here to help your customer navigate directly to where they want to go.
 That being said, you don’t want to overwhelm your customers with too many choices.